Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 2: Deploy policy definition template**

 Execute `Azure DevOps Policy pipeline` to deploy.
-The policy definition will be deployed to the `top level management group`.
+The policy definition will be deployed to the `top level management group` (i.e. `pubsec`).

 > Deploying the policy definition does not put it in effect.
-You must either [create a new policy set](#new-custom-policy-set-definition--assignment) or [update an existing policy set](#update-custom-policy-set-definition--assignment) to put it in effect.
+You must either [create a new custom policy set](#new-custom-policy-set-definition--assignment) or [update an existing custom policy set](#update-custom-policy-set-definition--assignment) to put it in effect.

 #### **Step 3: Verify policy definition deployment**